11 Questions Landlords Have About Energy Performance Certificates

 Landlords need to get a new Energy Performance Certificate (EPC) certificate every ten years.
 Each certificate has a grade from A to G, rating the building’s energy efficiency.
 The minimum efficiency standard is currently set at an E rating for all types of domestic and non-domestic property.

-However, these regulations are changing and landlords need to make plans to upgrade their property to a C ratifying or above by 2025.
+However, these regulations are changing and landlords need to make plans to upgrade their domestic rental properties to a C rating or above by 2030.

-On 1st April 2018, it became a legal requirement for residential landlords to ensure their Energy Performance Certificates (EPCs) have a minimum rating of E. Initially this regulation applied only to new tenancies, now though this law has been extended to all existing tenancies.
+On 1st April 2018, it became a legal requirement for residential landlords to ensure their Energy Performance Certificates (EPCs) have a minimum rating of E. Initially this regulation applied only to new tenancies, as of 2020, this law applies to all existing tenancies.

 EPC certificates currently last for ten years.
-However, with new regulations coming into effect in 2025 you may need to get a new Energy Performance Certificate for your property before that ten year period is up.
+However, with new regulations coming into effect in 2030 you may need to renew your Energy Performance Certificate before that ten year period is up.

-Can you rent a property with an EPC of E?
+3) Can you rent a property with an EPC rating of E?

 At this point in time, an EPC rating of an E or above is required in order for you to be able to legally market your property and let it out.
 In 2020 this rule was extended to existing tenancies as well.
 Meaning, even if you had long term tenants in your property and had no intention of marketing the property or replacing it then you would still need to get an EPC with a rating of at least an E by 1st April 2020.

-Not having an EPC of E or above could result in you facing fines.
+Not having a valid EPC of E or above could result in you facing fines.

 It is illegal to let out a property if it is in breach of the current EPC requirements.
 You must get an EPC – if your property does not reach the minimum requirement of an E rating then upgrades must be made to improve the rating( unless there is an applicable exemption).